KostiLaunonen/Capstone-Project/README.md

 - Not production-ready

 ## AI Tools Used

-- ChatGPT (OpenAI)
+- **ChatGPT (OpenAI)**
-- Used for debugging, structuring backend logic, and writing documentation.
+  Used for debugging, structuring backend logic, and writing documentation.

-- GitHub Copilot
+- **GitHub Copilot**
-- Used for boilerplate FastAPI code and import suggestions.
+  Used for generating boilerplate FastAPI code and import suggestions.

-- Google Gemini documentation/examples
+- **Google Gemini documentation / examples**
-- Used to implement tool/function calling correctly.
+  Used to correctly implement tool/function calling.

-- All AI-generated suggestions were reviewed and integrated manually.
+All AI-generated suggestions were reviewed and manually integrated into the final implementation.